DragonRuby/dragonruby-game-toolkit-contrib/docs/api/runtime.md

 ### `attr_gtk`

 As the size/complexity of your game increases.
 You may want to create classes to organize everything.
-The `attr_gtk` class macro adds DragonRuby's environment methods (such as `args.state`, `args.inputs`, `args.outputs`, `args.audio`, etc) to your class so you don't have to pass `args` around everwhere.
+The `attr_gtk` class macro adds DragonRuby's environment methods (such as `args.state`, `args.inputs`, `args.outputs`, `args.audio`, etc) to your class so you don't have to pass `args` around everywhere.

 Instead of: